Nancy F. Cott

 Nancy Falik Cott (born November 8, 1945) is an American historian and professor who has taught at Yale and Harvard universities, specializing in gender topics in the United States in the 19th and 20th centuries.
 She has testified on same-sex marriage in several US states.

-Early years
+Early life and education

-Nancy F. Cott was born in Philadelphia, Pennsylvania on November 8, 1945.
+Cott was born in Philadelphia, Pennsylvania, on November 8, 1945.
 Her father was a textile manufacturer and her family origins are Austro-Hungarian Jewish.
-She attended public schools in Cheltenham Township, Pennsylvania.
-She studied at Cornell University, obtaining a bachelor's degree in 1967, then went on to Brandeis University where she obtained an master's degree in American civilization in 1969.
+She attended public schools in Cheltenham Township, Pennsylvania and then Cornell University, where she graduated with a bachelor's degree in 1967.
+She then attended Brandeis University, where she obtained a master's degree in American civilization in 1969.
 She married Leland D. Cott in 1969.
 They have two children, born in 1974 and 1979.
-She obtained her doctorates in American civilization from Brandeis in 1974.
+She obtained her doctorate in American civilization from Brandeis in 1974.

 Career

 Cott became a lecturer at Boston Public Library, then in 1975 was appointed to teach history and American studies at Yale University.

 Cott was assistant professor 1975–79, associate professor 1979–86 and professor 1986–90.
 She obtained research fellowships from the Rockefeller Foundation and Guggenheim Foundation and from the National Endowment for the Humanities.
 Cott was one of the founders of the Women's Studies program at Yale.
 She chaired the American Studies Program at Yale in the mid-1990s, and then directed the Division of the Humanities.
 In 1990 she was appointed Stanley Woodward Professor of History and American Studies.

 Cott was named Sterling Professor of History and American Studies in 2001 at Yale University.
 At the invitation of Drew Gilpin Faust of the Radcliffe Institute for Advanced Study she accepted a position as Carl and Lily Pforzheimer Foundation Director of the Schlesinger Library in 2001.
 She had a long association with the library, having used it to research her first book, Root of Bitterness: Documents of the Social History of American Women (1972).
 Cott was elected a member of the American Academy of Arts and Sciences in 2008.
 She left the Schlesinger Library in June 2014.
 As of 2014 Cott was Jonathan Trumbull Professor of American History at Harvard University.
 She was teaching undergraduate courses on the history of sexuality and gender, and graduate-level courses on the history of the US in the 20th century.
 In 2014 she was also president-elect of the Organization of American Historians.